 - Detect and treat colon cancer or colon polyps

-- Take tissue samples for testing
+- Take tissue samples for evaluation under a microscope—biopsy

 - Stop intestinal bleeding